darinacosta/endmillennium/README.md

-The build process is expecting raw Twine output to be `scratch/twine-output.html`.
+The build process is expecting the raw Twine output to be `twine/twine-output.html`.
-Run `grunt dist` to build with minified JS; run `grunt` otherwise.
+Run `grunt dist` to build with minified JS; run `grunt` to dev build and watch styles and scripts.

-TODO:
-- Configure `grunt watch`.
-- Migrate everything to the `dist` directory in the build.